 - Your workload is mostly small (single-row is good), widely scattered, random UPDATE and DELETE statements.
 (INSERT is less likely to benefit, because the relevant indexes are likely to be “hot” already).

-- The slave’s SQL thread is I/O-bound, but the slave has lots of spare I/O capacity.
+- The replica’s SQL thread is I/O-bound, but the replica has lots of spare I/O capacity.
 In other words, lots of disk spindles.

 If you’re thinking about writing something like this yourself, be prepared: it could be a lot of work.
 I can see how it would be simpler on some workloads, but on mine it was far from simple.
 I did some silly things, like running out of disk space because of temp files for LOAD DATA INFILE statements.
 Fortunately, that was just one of my benchmark machines.

 If conditions aren’t right, it could really screw you.
-For example, if your slave has only a single disk, or if you use MyISAM on the slave, you’ll probably just cause problems for yourself.
+For example, if your replica has only a single disk, or if you use MyISAM on the replica, you’ll probably just cause problems for yourself.
 You need to know your hardware and your workload really well.
 That’s why Paul didn’t release his code, and I’ve hesitated for the same reason.

 There’s more information about this in the upcoming High Performance MySQL, 2nd Edition, which I’m helping to write.
 We also have a lot more information about how to understand your hardware and workload.
 There’s no way I can fit it all into this post, and I don’t want to try.
 Even if I weren’t working like a mad dog on the book and had time to put it here, I can’t give away all the book’s goodies, can I? :-)